 If you purchase a Presto card using one of these three methods, there will be a minimum load required.
 You will also need to visit a CSC, Shoppers Drug Mart, Loblaws, or Real Canadian Superstore to set the age-based discount.

-How does a child under 5 get through the fare gates?
+How does a child 12 and under get through the fare gates?